tdwg/how-did-it-die/README.md

 How did it die? is a Task Group under the [Observations and Specimen Records (OSR) Interest Group](https://www.tdwg.org/community/osr/) convened to propose the addition of terms, and associated controlled vocabularies, to Darwin Core to enable the interoperability of datasets that hold information on the vitality of the organism and any cause of death.

-The day-to-day operations of the Interest Group is documented in this repository.
+The day-to-day operations of the Interest Group are documented in this repository.

 ## Members ##